sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/geometry/polyhedra_quickref.rst

     :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.f_vector` |  the `f`-vector (number of faces of each dimension) :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.flag_f_vector` |  the flag-`f`-vector (number of chains of faces)
     :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.neighborliness` | highest cardinality for which all `k`-subsets of the vertices are faces of the polyhedron
+    :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.simpliciality` | highest cardinality for which all `k`-faces are simplices
+    :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.simplicity` | highest cardinality for which the polar is `k`-simplicial

 **Implementation properties**